Iran's Rouhani calls Israel a 'cancerous tumor'

 Addressing an annual Islamic Unity Conference on Saturday, Rouhani said "one of the ominous results of World War II was the formation of a cancerous tumor in the region."
 He went on to refer to Israel as a "fake regime" set up by Western countries.

-Rouhani says the United States cultivates close ties with "regional Muslim nations" to protect Israel, an apparent reference to Iran's archrivals Saudi Arabia and the United Arab Emirates.

 Iran supports militant groups like Hezbollah and Hamas that are pledged to Israel's destruction.
+Iran has never threatened to attack Israel, but has vowed to retaliate if it is attacked.
+Israel views Iran as an existential threat.

+Rouhani said the United States cultivates close ties with "regional Muslim nations" to protect Israel, an apparent reference to Iran's regional rival Saudi Arabia and the kingdom's Sunni Arab allies.
+He said bowing to American pressure amounts to "treason."

+He added, however, that Iran was prepared to defend Saudi Arabia from "terrorism and superpowers."

+"We do consider you as a brother," he said.
+"We do consider the people of Mecca and Media our brothers," he added, referring to Islam's two holiest cities, in Saudi Arabia.